 The issue of uninsured or underinsured drivers can be a challenge for those injured in auto accidents.
 Unfortunately, where the at-fault driver has little or no liability insurance, locating alternative coverage is a must.

-The Albuquerque Attorneys of Collins & Collins, P.C. can help to identify all available coverage to insure that you are compensated to fullest possible extent for your injuries, losses and other damages.
+The Albuquerque personal injury lawyers of Collins & Collins, P.C. can help to identify all available coverage to insure that you are compensated to fullest possible extent for your injuries, losses and other damages.

 New Mexico Has a High Rate of Uninsured Motorists

 In auto accident cases in New Mexico, the other driver will often have little or no insurance coverage.
-New Mexico ranks very high among the states for uninsured motorists.
 This means that there is a good chance that the other driver will have no liability insurance to cover the damages that he or she has caused.

 Where the other driver does have insurance, it is very likely that the driver will be grossly underinsured for cases involving even moderately severe personal injuries, much less very serious injuries or wrongful death.